-Valuables can be left in the safe in the main office, however you will need to be responsible for your own valuables left in the accommodation and should take care not to leave anything lying around.
+There is one safe in each chalet where valuables can be left stored, however you will need to be responsible for your own valuables left in the accommodation and should take care not to leave anything lying around.
 Internet and WiFi is provided at the house for you and access to a mobile phone in case of emergencies.

 There is a housekeeper that will clean the accommodation once a week although you are also expected to keep the house clean in the meantime.

-Bedrooms are based on twin share and there are two bathrooms that have a total of 2 toilets, 2 showers and 1 bath, toilets are western style, with hot and cold running water.
+Bedrooms are based on twin share and there is one bathroom per chalet with a western style toilet and hot and cold running water.